theday79/cbctrecon/README.md

 *Before installation consider:
 goPMC binary files and a Visual Studio 2013 Debug Compiler is needed for goPMC support and the goPMC app must be compiled seperately.*

-**Plastimatch does not yet support ITK 5.
+Plastimatch does not yet support ITK 5, but we apply a patch as a workaround until official support.

 If you want to use Visual Studio 2015, you must use CUDA 8.0 or above due to compiler incompatibilities.